Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Introduction

 Specifically, although current decoupled architectures split magnitude and phase processing, either via a shared bottleneck \cite{lu2025explicit} or parallel streams \cite{lu2025towards, yin2020phasen}, they limit the handling of phase's distinct structural nature to the loss term \cite{ai2023neural}, treating it merely as a generic data distribution within the network itself.
 Mathematically, phase resides on a circular manifold, characterized by periodic continuity.
 In contrast, the fundamental building blocks of commonly used deep networks operate under Euclidean assumptions.
 Although complex-valued networks \cite{hu2020dccrn} avoid the numerical singularity of phase wrapping by predicting Cartesian components, they introduce a subtler geometric mismatch.
 Standard operations (e.g., biased convolutions) learn a ``preferred'' orientation in the complex plane even when there is no input.
 However, the intrinsic geometry of the phase should be insensitive to the global starting position.
 This topological perspective aligns with the signal processing properties of the analytic speech signal, where applying a global phase rotation alters the waveform shape but preserves the temporal envelope and instantaneous frequency, with indistinguishable perceptual difference \cite{thien2023inter, zhang2024unrestricted}.
 Consequently, extensive literature models phase primarily through its relative structure \cite{masuyama2020, ghiglia1998}.
 By enforcing equivariance, we ensure that the network separates relative phase structure from the absolute phase orientation.

 While Zhang et al. \cite{zhang2024unrestricted} previously identified the issue of global phase bias and addressed it via data augmentation to encourage robustness, our approach offers a fundamental improvement.
-Instead of using data augmentation to make the network insensitive to the coordinate system, we re-design the network inner structure to respect this topological symmetry, treating the phase space as a rotationally symmetric surface via global rotation equivariant (GRE) network design.
-As a result, the model becomes intrinsically insensitive to absolute phase orientation, eliminating the need to learn this invariance from data.
-This design effectively creates a "manifold-aware" processing stream that treats absolute phase orientation as arbitrary while rigorously preserving relative structures.
+Instead of using data augmentation to make the network insensitive to the coordinate system, we redesign the network inner structure to respect this topological symmetry, treating the phase space as a rotationally symmetric surface via global rotation equivariant (GRE) network design.
+As a result, the model becomes intrinsically insensitive to absolute phase orientation, eliminating the need to learn this equivariance from data.
+This design effectively creates a processing stream that treats absolute phase orientation as arbitrary while rigorously concentrating on relative structures.